Palma de Mallorca: Sports

-Football is the most popular sport on the island, led by the Palma-based La Liga club Real Mallorca, who play at the Estadi de Son Moix, and Segunda División B club CD Atlético Baleares.
+Football is the most popular sport on the island, led by the Palma-based La Liga club Real Mallorca, who play at the Estadi de Son Moix, and Segunda División B club Atlético Baleares.

 Basketball is also a popular sport.
-Palma's top team is CB Bahía San Agustín, which plays its home games at the 5,076 capacity Palau Municipal d'Esports Son Moix.
+Palma's top team is Bahía San Agustín, which plays its home games at the 5,076 capacity Palau Municipal d'Esports Son Moix.

 Because of its maritime location, all sea sports have a big presence in Palma.
-Perhaps the most important sporting event in the city is the Ciutat de Palma Prizes.

 Road cycling is popular in Mallorca.
 An international race for professional cyclists, the Vuelta a Mallorca, is held in February, the first day of which consists of a circuit race around the streets of Palma.
 The city is also home to the Palma Arena, a multi-platinum venue featuring a velodrome.
 The arena also hosted the Battle of Surfaces tennis event.

 In June 2016, the city of Palma participated in the First World Company Sports Games which included five days of culture, sport, and inclusivity within the community of Mallorca as a whole.
 It was operated through the World Federation Company Sport and was promoted for both local people and tourists to come together in the city.
 It became a large business venture by offering packages including accommodations close to the events and additional tourism information for future events.

+In 2023, Palma hosted the 2023 UEFA Futsal Champions League Finals.